icco/natnatnat/README.md

 ## Draft Post Idea

 When user visits `/post/new`, create a new post, and redirect user to `/edit/123` where 123 is a new private post.
 As user types, save updates periodically.

+Build an admin page that shows existing drafts.

+## Longform

+ - Readfiles from disk, update db periodically from git